-If a transaction results in an error, these traced errors will be reported to New Relic APM.
+If a transaction results in an error, these traced errors will be reported to APM.
 A traced error will contain attributes collected during the transaction.

-APM transactions that are reported to New Relic Insights will contain attributes collected during the transaction.
+APM transactions will contain attributes collected during the transaction.

-Browser page views reported to New Relic Insights will contain attributes collected during the transaction.
-However, attributes collected at the end of a transaction may not appear under Insights
+Browser page views will contain attributes collected during the transaction.
+However, attributes collected at the end of a transaction may not appear on

 Span events collected for distributed tracing will contain attributes collected during the span.

 The following agents support the addition of custom user attributes to span events:

 Each segment in a transaction trace will contain attributes recorded for that segment.

 Request attributes are associated with specific transaction traces, browser traces, and errors in APM and dashboards.
 You can see the attributes recorded with a request when viewing the individual trace or error.
 Custom attributes can be queried via NRQL exactly like any other attribute.

 APM > (select an app) > Monitoring > Transactions > (select a transaction) > (select a trace): Here is an example from the Ruby agent of the Request attributes and Custom attributes for a transaction trace.
 Exact attributes depend on your agent and on your attribute configuration.

 User attributes, request attributes, and message queue parameters are limited by count and size.